spareinetrip/golf-ical-project/README.md

 1. Logs into your i-Golf.be account
 2. Scrapes all your golf reservations (competitions, tee times, playing partner bookings)
 3. Generates an iCal file with proper formatting
-4. Updates the feed daily so your calendar stays current
+4. Updates the feed hourly so your calendar stays current

 ## 🚀 Quick Start